 Vehicles: Vehicles (other than those officially designated camp vehicles by the Camp Director) are not permitted inside the camp gates.
-Vehicles will be permitted to load and unload, but must then be parked in the parking lot.
-All vehicles must be parked out of camp at all other times.
+Vehicles will be permitted to load and unload, but must then be parked in the designated parking lot.
+All vehicles except for unit trailers must be parked out of camp sites at all other times.
 If a vehicle is needed for medical reasons, please obtain a vehicle pass from the health office upon arrival.
 Advance arrangements may be made with the Ranger to transport large items.